kmlprtsng/node-react-fullstack/server/readme.md

 ## 135. Improving the Email Template

 ## 136. Polish in the Route Handler
+Remove credits from the user on sending email and add try catch block

 ## 137. Verifying Sendgrid Click Tracking

 ## 138. Feedback for User Feedback
+Added redirectDomain key to make it configurable.

 # Section 11.
 Back to the Client